UMAprotocol/UMIPs/UMIPs/umip-108.md

 # IMPLEMENTATION
 The identifier requires updated timestamps.

-For a price request made at or after the Unix timestamp `1633046400` (October 1, 2021 00:00:00 UTC), the price will be resolved with the median monthly gas price calculation defined for GASETH-1M-1M in UMIP-20.
+For a price request made at or after the Unix timestamp `1633046400` (October 1, 2021 00:00:00 UTC), the price will be resolved with the median monthly gas price calculation defined for GASETH-1M-1M in UMIP-20 with the modification that it uses `effective_gas_price` instead of `gas_price` in order to account for EIP-1559.
+Full logic for this change is below

 For a price request made before `1633046400`, the price will be resolved to a 2-hour TWAP for the Uniswap price of the listed synthetic token in ETH.
 The synthetic token address will be listed in the Technical Specification section.